Before the hearing

 If you are a licence holder of a residential facility that is not a foster home, you may consider Option 3 below.

-When you apply for a judicial review, it happens through the Court of Queen's Bench.
+When you apply for a judicial review, it happens through the Court of King's Bench.
 The Court cannot reverse or change an appeal panel decision, however they can decide if the panel:

 - acted within its legal authority